MARCH/ APRIL 2018

-Spring is here which means our annual St. Patrick’s Day celebration Friday night, March 17.
+Spring is here which means our annual St. Patrick’s Day celebration, kicking off Friday night, March 16th with dinner and dancing to the Z-Bops.
+Saturday, March 17 is a full day of party with a patio band in the afternoon and Nomad’s playing on stage for the evening party.
 Always fun, always a full house.
 Wear your green and come on down.
-Remember to check the website for all our activities and events so you don’t miss out. al291.com
+Check the website for the event flyer and all our activities so you don’t miss out. al291.com

-To our Vietnam Veterans: Don’t forget Saturday, April 8 is our “Welcome Home” Vietnam Party we hold every year honoring those who served during that era.
+1968-2018.
+Tet Offensive 50 year Anniversary.
+Where were you?
+To our Vietnam Veterans: Don’t forget Saturday, April 7 is our “Welcome Home” Vietnam Party we hold every year in recognition of National Vietnam War Veterans Day, honoring those who served during that era.
 Wear your fatigues, field gear, boots and dog tags and come celebrate our “welcome home”.
 Don’t forget your photos for the wall display to remember how young we were!
 Open to all vets, whether stateside or in-country.
-Call the office for tickets, $30.
-Also that weekend, which we have designated as Vietnam Veterans Weekend, the Post will host the last remaining Swift Boat of the Vietnam era, up from San Diego Maritime Museum.
-It will dock at our Marina for weekend tours.
+Buy your tickets at the office window, $25.
+Also that weekend, the Post will host the last remaining Swift Boat of the Vietnam era, up from San Diego Maritime Museum.
+It will dock at our Marina for tours.
 A great weekend at the Post honoring our Vietnam Vets.